Akuli/python-tutorial/using-functions.md

 >>>
 ```

-Now you're ready for a classic example, which is also the first program in many tutorials :)
+Now we are ready for a classic example, which is also the first program in many tutorials :)

 ```py
 >>> print("Hello World!")